Samajwadi Party founder Mulayam Singh Yadav dies at 82

 Prime Minister Narendra Modi expressed his anguish over the veteran politician’s death and said that he was a key soldier for democracy during the Emergency.
 “As defence minister, he worked for a stronger India,” he wrote on Twitter.
 “His Parliamentary interventions were insightful and emphasised on furthering national interest.”

-President Droupadi Murmu Murmu said the achievements of Yadav, who came from an ordinary environment, were extraordinary.
+President Droupadi Murmu said the achievements of Yadav, who came from an ordinary environment, were extraordinary.
 “He was respected by people of all parties,” she added.
 “My deepest condolences to his family members and supporters.”

 Former Andhra Pradesh Chief Minister N Chandrababu Naidu said that he has lost a brother.
 “Over 4 decades, I have had the fortune of spending plenty of time with the OBC stalwart who always impressed me with his charm, humility and deep understanding of Indian politics,” he tweeted.